Skip to main content

 • In single-thread mode, Chronon uses a per-cycle fast path to avoid lookahead bookkeeping overhead.

-• In multi-thread mode, cost-aware weighted partitioning profiles per-unit tick costs and assigns threads to minimize max thread time.
+• In multi-thread mode, cluster-aware partitioning uses deterministic unit costs by default, or caller-supplied precomputed costs, then assigns threads to minimize max thread time.
 Set enable_weighted_partitioning: false for topology-only assignment.

 Use delay>0 for Parallelism